 Each semester, a welcome table is available in the main lobby of King Hall (Fairfield Campus) and in Woodlee Hall (Alfond Campus).
 Students can stop to get directions or an answer to a question.
-Resources are available such as the Student Handbook, campus maps, and a list of resources & services available on both campuses.
+Information available include campus maps, master class schedule and school resources.